Whatever Happened To Grouphug Solar Panels For Windows After Shark Tank Season 11?

 Yes, Grouphug is still in business — and thriving at that!
 Grouphug stays active on its website and social media pages, including Facebook and Instagram.
 In March 2021, one year after Grouphug premiered on "Shark Tank," Krystal Persaud wrote on the company blog, "The national exposure from 'Shark Tank' has been incredible!
 We have sold solar chargers in 49 out of 50 states across the country.
 The only state missing is North Dakota (reach out if you are from ND)!"
 Shortly after, the company accomplished that goal.
 Persaud was also able to successfully patent her product in August of 2021.

-The Groupug solar panel is currently available on its website for $149.00 each.
-Due to high demand and a few supply chain hiccups, the iconic window solar panel unit has sold out on several occasions, prompting Grouphug to create a waitlist for fascinated buyers.
-If you can't snag a solar panel in time before they sell out again, the company also offers cute merch including ballcaps and tote bags so you can show your support.
+The solar panel is currently available on Grouphug, listed at $149.00 each.
+For a price that reasonable, you might reconsider DIYing any major solar panel installation!
+Due to high demand and a few supply chain hiccups, the iconic window solar panel unit sold out on several occasions, prompting Grouphug to create a waitlist for fascinated buyers.
+If you can't snag a solar panel in time before they sell out again, the company also offers cute merch, including ballcaps and tote bags to show your support.

 The future of Grouphug solar panels

-Grouphug has undoubtedly stayed busy with restocking products online and filling out orders, but behind-the-scenes Krystal Persaud and her team have also been working on creating more innovative and aesthetically pleasing products.
-Notably, the company has been exploring new ideas with samples of organic photovoltaic film — a type of thin solar film that can be used to make more unique and artistic shapes.
-Plus, it won't block all sunlight from passing through, making it an awesome material for spaces that need the natural light.
+Grouphug has undoubtedly stayed busy with restocking products online and filling out orders, but behind the scenes, Krystal Persaud and her team have also been working on creating more innovative and aesthetically pleasing products.
+Notably, the company explored new ideas with samples of organic photovoltaic film — a type of thin solar film that can be used to make more unique and artistic shapes.
+Plus, this film doesn't block all sunlight from passing through, making it an awesome material for spaces that need the natural light.
 Additionally, the company has teased prototypes for a solar-powered hat, perfect for charging your phone on long hikes or beach days.
 As the company continues to grow, Grouphug could potentially become very popular for people with nomadic and off-grid lifestyles.

 While we aren't aware of any new kitties out there, it's possible that Persaud will continue with her dream to put Solar Cats all across New York City and beyond.
-Outside of the business, she is still a strong advocate for climate change policy, frequently spreading awareness and calling for action on social media.
-Recently, Persaud also gave birth to a healthy baby daughter and is navigating parenthood for the first time.
+Outside of the business, she is still a strong advocate for climate change policy, frequently spreading awareness on social media and promoting solar panels as perhaps the easiest way to make your home more eco-friendly.
+Recently, Persaud also gave birth to a healthy baby daughter and is navigating the joys of parenthood for the first time.
 Is there anything she can't do?